Helioviewer-Project/event-tree/README.md

 ## Quick Start

-For a complete working example, see the [React example project](./examples/react/) which demonstrates how to integrate the component into a React application with Vite.
+For a complete working example, see the [demo page](https://helioviewer-project.github.io/event-tree/) which demonstrates how to integrate the component into a React application with Vite.

 ## Usage